Plumsail/orgchart-docs/source/javascript-framework/methods.rst

        -  callback function which is executed when all levels are expanded.

-You can show loading panel before calling this method and hide it inside completed callback with ‘showLoadingPanel’ and ‘hideLoadingPanel’ functions.
+You can show loading panel before calling this method and hide it inside completed callback with :code:`showLoadingPanel` and ‘hideLoadingPanel’ functions.

-The example below shows how to use this function together with “onInitialLoadingFinished” event and “showLoadingPanel” method.
-It waits untill the web part is loaded in “onInitialLoadingFinished” event.
-Once all levels are collapsed, it hides loading panel by calling “hideLoadingPanel” method.
+The example below shows how to use this function together with :code:`onInitialLoadingFinished` event and :code:`showLoadingPanel` method.
+It waits untill the web part is loaded in :code:`onInitialLoadingFinished` event.
+Once all levels are collapsed, it hides loading panel by calling :code:`hideLoadingPanel` method.

 .. code:: javascript